Federal Work-Study (FWS)

 When you complete the FAFSA, if you answered Yes to the question "Are you interested in being considered for work-study?", and if you have demonstrated financial aid need, you will automatically be considered for Federal Work Study.
-If you did not answer Yes to the work-study question but you are interested in Federal Work Study, please contact our office and we can consider you for eligibility.
+If you did not answer Yes to the work-study question but you are interested in Federal Work Study, please contact the Office of Financial Support & Scholarships.

 No, a Federal Work Study award does not guarantee you a Federal Work Study position.
 It allows you to be considered for Federal Work Study positions on and off-campus, and if hired, you may earn up to your Federal Work Study award.
 In some cases you may eligible for an increased allocation should you have additional financial aid need.
 If you are not hired into a Federal Work Study position, nothing will happen with your Federal Work Study award (it will not pay out to you).

 Students work in nearly every office and department throughout UNO.
 They perform many different functions that help our university run smoothly.
 Research has found that student employment plays a role in students staying enrolled and working towards completion of their degrees.
 A significant influence on career choices after graduation can be part-time experiences that expose students to career-related opportunities.
 Advantages include:

 - •Flexible work schedules.

 - •Employers understand and support the fact that you are a student first and foremost.

 - •Work opportunities related to your course of study.

 - •Your earnings are treated as "income exclusion" for future FAFSA application processing purposes.

 Work-study students work an average of 10 to 20 hours per week depending on their class schedule and the needs of the hiring department.
 They can work up to 40 hours per week during Summer sessions.